m4ttsch/omscs-notes-notes/information-security/database-security.md

 - exam 2 score
 - final exam score

-Suppose that students are not authorized to execute a query that will reveal another student’s exam grade.
+Suppose that students are not authorized to execute a query that will reveal another student's exam grade.
 However, students are authorized to execute a query `Q` that returns the average grade for an exam across all students.

 An attacker wants to gain access to the exact score of another student for a particular exam and may be able to infer the grade through via `Q`.

 Inference attacks sometimes require some additional outside information.
-In this case, let’s suppose that the attacker knows that the particular student takes the exam late.
+In this case, let's suppose that the attacker knows that the particular student takes the exam late.

 The attacker can deduce the exam grade of this student by executing `Q` before the student takes the exam and then again after the student takes the exam.

-For example, if there are 10 students in the class and the `Q` returns 100 before the student takes the exam, and 99 after, we can calculate the student’s score as:
+For example, if there are 10 students in the class and the `Q` returns 100 before the student takes the exam, and 99 after, we can calculate the student's score as:

 ```bash
 99 = (9 * 100 + x) / 10;